1UXDev/notebook/backend/basics.md

 // When we know send a get-Request (e.g. by going to localhost:8000) we will log "Server listening on ..." in the console

 // --- Return something on the request ---
-app.get("/", (request, response) => {
+// -- enhance the get-route written before and replace it with this: -- app.get("/", (request, response) => {
   response.sendFile()
 })
+// Could also directly render HTML
 ```